Opening the Textbook:

 Based on our testing, the results from this question may still slightly overstate the level of OER awareness, but this was considered a better option than leading the respondent.
 By using a series of additional questions, the results from this question can be adjusted to remove those who might have thought that they were aware of OER, but when probed did not have knowledge of all of the aspects that make up the concept.

-Because licensing for remixing and reuse is central to the concept of OER, a question about the respondent’s awareness of different licensing concepts was asked of all respondents before any questions about OER awareness itself:
+Because licensing for remixing and reuse is central to the concept of OER, a question about the respondent’s awareness of different legal permissions was asked of all respondents before any questions about OER awareness itself:

 How aware are you of each of the following licensing mechanisms?

 By combining the responses from the OER awareness question with those of the licensing questions, a combined index of awareness can be constructed.
-This process was also used in our previous report, so that year-to-year comparisons can be made.
+This process was also used in previous reports in this series, to permit year-to-year comparisons and trend analysis.